 Have you ever heard the word Aguaymanto?
-Probably not, and in fact it is an fruit, an endemic product of Peru –with a funny name-, a kind of yellow small tomato covered with a gold leaf in the depths of its mysterious appearance, it carries a special and unforgettable flavor worthy of serving in multiple modes and versions.
+Probably not, and in fact, it is a fruit, an endemic product of Peru, a kind of yellow small tomato covered with a gold leaf in the depths of its mysterious appearance, it carries a special and unforgettable flavor worthy of serving in multiple modes and versions.
 It has many culinary uses, from jams and delicacies to the rich food ideal to accompany any day, or better yet, to hydrate fatigue of a long walk soda.
 It is very simple to prepare the Aguaymanto shake and the fact of only listening it encourages you to taste it and refresh your palate as soon as possible.
 Just peel a hundred of these little tomatoes and blend them with about three cups of water and… voilà, ready to serve and enjoy the fusion amaretto Aguaymanto that will leave you feeling like you want more.

 We have already shown you how to prepare our Chicha Morada made of Purple Corn, but now we will show you how to prepare a different beverage made from the fermented corn: Chicha de Jora which is a very popular and traditional drink of Peruvian Andean People was prepared hundreds of years ago by Pre-Inca cultures along with our Chicha Morada.
 Chicha de Jora is made from fermented corn but is has a very different preparation having this last one a more complex and rustic process.
 The taste of this Andean liquor is sour –depending on the degree of fermentation it has- however nowadays it can be sweet as well.
 You can taste both versions which will mark your palate the way you will not forget.